Bilge: Bilge maintenance

 Methods of removing water from bilges have included buckets and pumps.
 Modern vessels usually use electric bilge pumps controlled by automated bilge switches.
 Bilge coatings are applied to protect the bilge surfaces.
 The water that collects is often noxious, and "bilge water" or just "bilge" has thus become a derogatory colloquial term used to refer to something bad, fouled, or otherwise offensive.

 Bilges may contain partitions to damp the rush of water from side to side and fore and aft to avoid destabilizing the ship due to the free surface effect.
 Partitions may contain limber holes to allow water to flow at a controlled rate into lower compartments.

 Cleaning the bilge and bilge water is also possible using "passive" methods such as bioremediation, which uses bacteria or archaea to break down the hydrocarbons in the bilge water into harmless byproducts.
 Of the two general schools of thought on bioremediation, the one that uses beneficial microbes local to the bilge is regarded as being more "green" because it does not introduce foreign bacteria to the waters that the vessel sits in or travels through.
 But archaea that are non-indigenous also can be used and discharged, since the archaea will die off anyway, leaving only local indigenous microbes remaining.

 Bilge alarm

 Large commercial vessels need bilge alarms to notify the crew how much and where the bilge water is rising.
 These bilge alarms are electric devices that are also designed to detect leakages in the ship early before major damage is done to the vessel.
 Oil content meters are sometimes referred to as bilge alarms.

 "Bilge rat"

 The term "bilge rat" typically refers to members of a ship's crew who work in the bowels of the vessel, where rats would sometimes breed.
 The term was sometimes used in the Royal Navy to describe stokers who shovelled coal into the boilers of steam-powered warships.
 It is utilized as an insult, and often employed as such by writers of pirate fiction.

+In popular culture

+The term bilgewater is commonly used to mean nonsense.